ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 33.md

    - Research projects
 3. Clarification:

 The document name indicates the type of study.
-All files contain a number HCBXXXXX.Y, the part HCBXXXX is used to link clarifications with the study that must match, whereas .Y refers to whether it corresponds to the first version of the file (.1 or .h1) or once the clarifications have been made (.2 or .h2), for example HCB20240123.2: the number that relates them is HCB20240123 and indicates that it is after the clarifications.
+All files contain a HCBXXXXX.Y number, the HCBXXXX part is used to link clarifications with the study that must match, whereas .Y refers to whether it corresponds to the first version of the file (.1 or .h1) or (.2 or .h2) once the clarifications have been made.

+For instance, HCB20240123.2: the number that links them is HCB20240123, and it is stated that there has been a  clarification.

 NOTE: If a study only has .2 or .h2, this means that it has no clarifications.